Service: Blue Apron

 The step-by-step color photos included with the recipes showed major steps in the process and each started with instructions to prep all the ingredients before cooking.

 Blue Apron automatically enrolls customers in a weekly delivery plan with the option of skipping as many deliveries as desired at no charge.
-While I thought I would want to just try the service once and cancel, I've kept with it, skipping any weeks with unappealing dishes or when it doesn't fit my schedule.
+While I thought I would want to just try the service once and cancel, I've kept with it, skipping any weeks with unappealing dishes or when it doesn't fit my schedule provide allergen information.
 I often skip a week, but I know it's available when I'm in a bind or a menu looks particularly delicious.
 Also, the recipes are free to anyone browsing Blue Apron's website and aren't restricted to paying customers.

 Although I loved having everything I needed for the recipes at the ready, I'm not sure I could justify the packaging used for such small amounts of spices and other ingredients on a weekly basis.